Avature/kong-docker-compose/plugins/file_log_censored/README.md

 # File Log Censored Kong Plugin

 This plugin is built on top of Kong's file log plugin.
-It supports both path and reopen configuration, and it also has an exclusion configuration to exclude certain attributes from the output.
+It supports both path and reopen configuration, and it also has an censored_fields configuration to exclude certain attributes from the output.

 ## Run the tests: